icecc/icecream/README.md

      export PATH=/opt/ccache/bin:$PATH

-Note however that ccache isn't really worth the trouble if you're not recompiling your KDE three times a day from scratch (it adds some overhead in comparing the source files and uses quite some disk space).
+Note however that ccache isn't really worth the trouble if you're not recompiling your project three times a day from scratch (it adds some overhead in comparing the source files and uses quite some disk space).

 Debug output